markhenning/markhenning.github.io/content/the-outage.md

 ![[Flyer.png]]
 Yes

-Massive call out to my friend Mapes who came with me -  the man who once described my panicked driving as "brown trousers time" but was kind enough to come with me on my drive to Stanstead, flight and drive home.
+Massive call out to my friend Mapes who came with me -  the man who once described my panicked driving as "brown trousers time" but was kind enough to come with me on my drive to Stansted, flight and drive home.
 Some people are just crazy, or really great at supporting their friends.

 ### The Map